 - have a satisfactory credit history

-Private loansIf a student or his or her parents don’t qualify for federally-funded loans, or if they simply require more money to meet the financial requirements of post-secondary education, there are other options.
+Private loansIf a student or his or her parents don’t qualify for government student loans, or if they simply require more money to meet the financial requirements of post-secondary education, there are other options.

 Private loans, which come from private institutions such as banks and credit unions, are not guaranteed by the government.
 Their rate of interest, along with their terms and conditions, are set by the lender.
 In some cases lenders will not require any payments while the student is in school and may even offer flexible repayment options after graduation.
 But private loans’ specifics vary widely, so students should shop around.